AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

 **Method 2:** Apply unique images for each SKU

-Because we already uploaded an image for the parent product, we'll use this option to upload an image of each color.
-This is the image that will appear in the shopping cart when someone buys the shirt in a specific color.
+Because the image for the parent product is already uploaded, this example uses this option to upload an image of each color.
+This is the image that appears in the shopping cart when someone buys the shirt in a specific color.

    1. Select **[!UICONTROL Apply unique images by attribute to each SKU]**.